Roverr/slack-handler/README.md

 ## Why?
 In my previous project, I had to use a Slack messaging service which happened to be the [original version](https://github.com/clonn/slack-node-sdk) of the repository.
 Although It worked great, I really missed the feature of being able to handle multiple webhooks.
-The solution for this problem was that I implemented it in my code, but I kinda felt like this would be a good feature in the existing package.
+The solution for this problem was that I implemented it in my code, but I kind of felt like this would be a good feature in the existing package.

 # How to use
 ## Handling multiple webhooks